 In addition, experts within relevant areas can be invited to the Default Committee meetings as observers (in a non-voting capacity).

-The Default Committee decides the progress in the close-out trades/risk reduction, but the progress will be depending of internal and external factors.
+The Default Committee decides on further actions in the default management process, depending on internal and external factors.
 The Default Committee shall consider all possible ways to close positions, for example through exchange trades, directly towards members and through an auction.

-Nasdaq Clearing will notify the defaulting party and the Swedish FSA (Finansinspektionen).
+Nasdaq Clearing will notify the Swedish FSA, the Swedish Central Bank and the defaulting party.

-Nasdaq Clearing will announce the default on this website and also through an exchange notice which will be sent out to all subscribers.
-Please note that only subscriber of such notice will be able to receive notifications of defaults through exchange notices.
-Such notice will be made the same day if practically possible but will not be made later than one day following the default.
+Nasdaq Clearing will announce the default on its website and also through a clearing notice which will be sent to all subscribers.
+Please note that only subscribers of such notices will be able to receive notifications of defaults through clearing notices.
+Such a notice will be published the same day if practically possible but will not be published later than one day following the default.